PR Action Board Skill

 Phase 2 — Scan for Actionable PRs

-Run both queries in parallel.
-Collect and merge the results — deduplicate by PR URL.
+Run phases 2a, 2b, and 2c in parallel.
+Collect and deduplicate by URL.

 gh search prs \